-Experience matters when you are on the verge of selecting candidates for your vacant positions.
-But at the same time do keep in mind that being dynamic and having creative capabilities are important aspects as well.
+Experience matters when you are selecting candidates for your vacant positions.
+But at the same time, do keep in mind that being dynamic and having creative capabilities are essential aspects.

-Bringing in individuals with expertise who can help drive your work to success while you are still assessing your organization’s talent.
+Bringing in individuals with particular expertise can help drive your work towards success.

 4. Developing the candidates:

-Developing a candidate based on their skills is a make or breaks step involved in developing a talent management program.
+Developing a candidate based on their skills is a make or break step in a talent management program.
 During this stage, the employees are prepared according to the organization's profile and goals.